Holiday Shopper Dies Inside Barnes & Noble

 A 65-year-old woman was stabbed to death inside a Barnes & Noble bookstore in Palm Beach Gardens, Florida, in what authorities describe as an unprovoked attack.
 Rita Loncharich, a server at Rancho Chico restaurant in Tequesta, was killed on Dec.
 22, 2025, prompting an investigation that continues to probe the circumstances surrounding the seemingly random violence.

 Antonio Moore, 40, faces a charge of first-degree premeditated murder in connection with Loncharich’s death.
-The stabbing occurred at the Barnes & Noble location inside the Legacy Place shopping center at 11380 Legacy Avenue around 7:29 p.m.
+The stabbing occurred at the Barnes & Noble location inside the Legacy Place shopping center at 11380 Legacy Avenue.

-Officers responding to a 911 call at 7:52 p.m. discovered Loncharich with a knife in her back.
+Moore entered the Barnes & Noble at around 7:29 p.m., with Loncharich arriving shortly after and beginning to shop.
+The stabbing occurred around 7:51 p.m., and a 911 call was placed at 7:52 p.m.
+Officers arrived to find Loncharich critically injured.
 First responders provided immediate aid before transporting her to St. Mary’s Medical Center.
 She died during surgery at 9:22 p.m.

 Moore ran out of the store after the stabbing, and witnesses helped authorities quickly identify the suspect.
-Officers located him in woods near the store approximately 1,500 feet from the entrance.
+Officers located him in the woods near the store, approximately 1,500 feet from the entrance.
 He was taken into custody without incident.

 Authorities say Moore cited a “fight or flight response” as the reason for the attack.
 The suspect, who is homeless, allegedly told investigators the violent outburst was triggered by his internal state, selecting his victim based solely on proximity rather than any personal grievance or planned motive.